 What is Acupuncture?

-Acupuncture is a medical treatment of activating our body’s healing system, and unleashing our natural healing power.
+Acupuncture is a medical treatment that activates our body’s self healing system and unleashes our natural healing power.
 This is done by inserting fine needles at precise acupuncture points and leaving them in for 20-30 minutes.

 What is Medical Acupuncture?